Diversity Promotion

 Allowance for raising the next generation

-To be provided in respect of each eligible child (children being taken care of by a spouse working for another company are also eligible for the allowance).
+Provided for each eligible child (the parent of a child being taken care of by a spouse is also eligible for the allowance).

 Mutual understanding program